Helen Ukpabio: Personal life

-Ukpabio was born in the village of Mbente, Imo State, Nigeria, and is married to Dr. Elijah Ukpabio.
+Ukpabio was born in the village of Mbente, Akwa Ibom State, Nigeria, and is married to Dr. Elijah Ukpabio.
 She has three children.

 Ukpabio claims to have been a teenage witch, "betrothed to Satan" before being "set free by the gospel."

 In 1992, Ukpabio founded Liberty Foundation Gospel Ministries with the aim of spreading her often literal interpretations of the Bible to the people of West Africa.

 Views on demonic possession and witchcraft

 Ukpabio and her organisation believe that Satan has the ability to manifest himself in the bodies of children by demonic possession and make them become his servants in the form of 'witches' or 'wizards'.

-Exploiting superstitious beliefs, particularly those related to spiritual or demonic possession or witchcraft, Helen Ukpabio's organisation has grown exponentionally throughout Nigeria and West Africa since its foundation.
+Exploiting superstitious beliefs, particularly those related to spiritual or demonic possession or witchcraft, Helen Ukpabio's organisation has grown exponentially throughout Nigeria and West Africa since its foundation.
 There are now major Liberty Gospel Churches in Cameroon, Ghana and South Africa as well as Nigeria.

 Ukpabio has published her views in several books, which have also been heavily criticized.
 An example is 'Unveiling The Mysteries of Witchcraft', in which she states that:

 If a child under the age of two screams in the night, cries and is always feverish with deteriorating health he or she is a servant of Satan.

 She also produces, through her film production company, Liberty Films, part of the Liberty Foundation Gospel Ministries franchise, a number of films to spread the view that children can become possessed by evil spirits.
 The most famous of these is End of the Wicked in which child actors are shown to eat human flesh and murder their parents.

 Her activities are not limited to Nigeria.
 Ukpabio announced she would preach in Limbe, Cameroon, to promote a program she calls "Freedom From Strong Family Darkness", October 18–22, 2017.